HOWTO: Build an Electric Supercharger

 centrifugal type.
 The roots type generally mounts right over (or replaces) an engine's

-intake manifold and works by forcing the air directly into it while the centrifugal
+and works by forcing the air directly into it while the centrifugal

 type looks very much like a belt-driven turbo.